 - Food scraps

-For bedding, you can use a wide range of materials with shredded paper being one of the best choices.
+For bedding, you can use a wide range of materials, with the shredded paper being one of the best choices.
 I also like to use coco coir because it comes in compressed blocks, which means it’s easy to store.
-It’s useful to have as backup bedding for when you run out of organic waste materials to use.
+It’s useful to have backup bedding for when you run out of organic waste materials.
 You can also use it in your composting toilet as a cover material.

 In terms of food, the worms will pretty much eat all your fruit and vegetable waste, as well as any leftover rice pasta, or bread you have.
 Just like with regular composting, it’s best to avoid meats and dairy because this can cause smells and attract pests (unless you use bokashi).

 Another useful tool is a compost thermometer.
 You don’t need one, but it helps you monitor the conditions within the bin and keep the temperature optimum for your worms.

 You’ll see many people say that red wigglers can eat around ½ their weight in food daily.
 This is technically true, but only likely if conditions are optimal.
 For most home worm bins, this will be an overestimate, especially if you’re a beginner.
 Remember the worms also eat their bedding which counts towards their food for the day.

 I feed my worms about 20-30% of their body weight daily and find this works well.

 As a rough guide, 1000 worms weigh 1 lb, so they will eat 0.3 lbs of waste each day.
 Say your family produces 3 lbs of waste every day.
 You’ll need 10,000 worms for your bin.
 This sounds like a lot!
 But remember, your worms will reproduce quickly, so you don’t need to buy that many worms.
 1-2 lbs of worms are usually enough to start with.